Components

 <body>

-<notification-box title="Update Available">A new version of the application is ready to install</notification-box>
+<notification-box title="Update Available">A new version of the framework is ready to install.</notification-box>

-<notification-box title="Connection Status">The application is currently running in offline mode</notification-box>
+<notification-box title="Connection Warning">The application is currently running in offline fallback mode.</notification-box>

 </body>